elenakhr/DataCleaningProject/codebook.md

 ## tidydata.txt

 The file (tidydata.txt) is created by running run_analysis.R file.
 The test and training sets from the original data were merged and only MEAN and STD values of measurements were extracted.
-The tidydata.txt file contains the mean value for by each subject and activity for each measurement
+The tidydata.txt file contains the mean value for by each subject and activity for each measurement.
+* Columns: 88
+* Rows: 180

 ## Variables